 |ENV7b % of adults satisfied with street cleaning

 Of the 14 indicators within this area, 9 have improved performance in 2017/18 compared to 2016/17.
 Four of the indicators have declined in performance.

 Compare our performance against other councils on the My Local Council website.

 Steps to improvement

-Continuous improvement is at the heart of our business and annual performance measures and actions are set within the delivery plan and subsequent operational plans 2019-20
+Continuous improvement is at the heart of our business and annual performance measures and actions are set within the delivery plan and operational plans 2019-20.

-The Environmental Health team are continually adopting best practice to ensure an effective and efficient service is maintained to help businesses and residents comply with existing and new legislation.
+The Environmental Health team adopts best practice to ensure an effective and efficient service is maintained to help businesses and residents comply with existing and new legislation.

-The Trading Standards team are continually reviewing service delivery and adopting best practice where possible to provide maximum impact for the community and deal with existing, new and emerging issues which have the potential to cause harm to our businesses and residents.
+The Trading Standards team reviews service delivery and adopts best practice, where possible, to provide maximum impact for the community and deal with any issues which have the potential to cause harm to our businesses and residents.